i2y/mochi/README.en.md

 ## Summary
 Mochi is a dynamically typed functional programming language.
 Interpreter is written in Python3.

-Interpreter convert code written in Mochi into Python's AST / bytecode and executes on the Python virtual machine.
+A program written in Mochi is compiled to Python's AST / bytecode by the interpreter.

 ## Features